zerasul/mdbook_en/3Architecture/architecture.md

 Main sound chip of the Mega Drive, this chip allowed the Mega Drive to generate FM sound thanks to the Yamaha YM2612 chip, which was connected to the 68k clock.

-It allowed to generate 6 FM audio channels, which gave an output signal of 53.267Khz (NTSC) and 52.781Khz (PAL).
+It was able to generate 6 FM audio channels, which gave an output signal of 53.267Khz (NTSC) and 52.781Khz (PAL).

 It also allowed to generate with another configuration 5 FM audio channels, and 1 channel for PCM[^25].

 This chip could be used through the z80 which was the one that orchestrated the sound together with the PSG chip; these chips together with the z80, were connected to an 8-bit bus; which connected to the sound RAM with 8Kb of size.

-In the Mega Drive model 1, the sound output by the television, was Mono sound; but it had a jack connector, which generated stereo sound (in addition to a volume control on the console itself).
+In the Mega Drive model 1, the sound output by the television was Mono sound; but it had a jack connector, which generated stereo sound (in addition to a volume control on the console itself).

 The models 2 and 3 of the mega drive, had stereo sound through the TV output, but no longer had the Jack connector.
 In addition, some models had a clone version of the YM2612.